w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 there would be little sense in using a centralized blockchain to prove ownership as it can possibly cease to exist in the future.

-Data availability is dependent on how resilient the blockchain is.
+Data retrievability is dependent on how resilient the blockchain is.
 Resiliency is achieved through elements such as decentralization, economic incentives, and on-chain governance to ensure the network can sustain on its own.

 ### Decentralization

-Having multiple nodes belonging to numerous independent identities increases network resiliency and thus data availability.
+Having multiple nodes belonging to numerous independent identities increases network resiliency and thus data retrievability.

 Blockchain is a state machine, and consensus must be achieved on every single state transition by every node on the blockchain network.
 In Proof of Work (PoW) based blockchains, which let any node